eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 {: .blogpost-caption}
 *The split constraints that are added to the generated subproblems.*

 The choice of which node to split has a significant impact on how many subproblems we have to consider during the Branch-and-Bound process until we can prove a property.
 Therefore, we aim to choose a neuron that minimizes the total number of problems we have to consider.
-To this end, we define a proxy score trying to capture the bound improvement resulting from any particular split.
+To do this, we define a proxy score trying to capture the bound improvement resulting from any particular split.
 Note that the optimal branching decision depends on the bounding method that is used, as different bounding methods might profit differently from additional constraints resulting from the split.

 As our bounding method relies on MNCs, we design a proxy score that is specifically tailored to them, called the *Active Constraint Score* (**ACS**).
 ACS determines the sensitivity of the final optimization objective with respect to the MNCs and then, for each node, computes the cumulative sensitivity of all constraints containing that node.
 We then split the node with the highest cumulative sensitivity.